Talk to Your Guide: (605) 252-9100

 Wildlife

 Wildlife in the Black Hills and Badlands moves with the seasons, the weather, and the availability of food and water.
 These guides help you understand animal behavior, viewing etiquette, and the ecological roles wildlife plays across the region.
 Learning a bit before you arrive often leads to calmer, more meaningful encounters.
+You’ll also learn how to spot stress signals in animals and adjust your distance and pace so your presence doesn’t change their behavior.

 wildlife badlands national park